Tianyi Film Company: Demise in Shanghai

 Just before the Japanese invasion of Shanghai in August 1937, Tianyi shipped its equipment to Hong Kong, and amalgamated the main operation with its Hong Kong branch, Nanyang Studio.
 Its studio in Shanghai was destroyed when the Japanese occupied the city, and Shao Zuiweng closed Shanghai-based Tianyi.
 The other major studios of Shanghai, Mingxing and Lianhua, also suffered fatal damage.
 The Shaws' operations in Hong Kong and Southeast Asia later also suffered setbacks during World War II, when the Japanese confiscated their theatres and imprisoned Run Run Shaw.

 Legacy

 After World War II and the Communist victory in mainland China, Shao Zuiweng retired from the film industry and stayed in Shanghai.
 His younger brothers, meanwhile, rebuilt their businesses in Singapore and Hong Kong.
-When Hong Kong emerged as the new centre for Chinese-language filmmaking, Run Run Shaw moved there from Singapore in 1957, and reorganized the Tianyi operations into Shaw Brothers Studio.
+When Hong Kong emerged as the new centre for Chinese-language filmmaking, Run Run Shaw moved there from Singapore in 1957, and reorganized the Tianyi operations (renamed Nanyang in Hong Kong in 1937) into Shaw Brothers Studio.
 Under Sir Run Run's leadership, Shaw Brothers became Hong Kong's largest and most influential film production company from the early 1960s until the mid-1980s.
 Shaw later concentrated on TVB, which became the dominant television company in Hong Kong.